'Global Thunder' at Offutt: Stratcom conducts year's biggest nuke drill

-The U.S. Strategic Command is wrapping up Global Thunder 23, a training drill involving thousands of military personnel across the United States, including 2,500 military and civilian staff at Stratcom’s Offutt headquarters.
+The U.S. Strategic Command wrapped up Global Thunder 23, a training drill involving thousands of military personnel across the United States, including 2,500 military and civilian staff at Stratcom’s Offutt headquarters.

+“Strategic deterrence is the bedrock of our nation’s national security.
+Our forces must be able to execute their mission at a moment’s notice,” Stratcom Commander Gen. Anthony Cotton said in a news release.
+“Exercises like Global Thunder train and prepare every member of our enterprise to address rising global threats.”

 “If you’re a missileer or a bomber pilot, this is your big event,” said Navy Capt.
 Ron Flanders, a Stratcom spokesman.
 “They’re doing things pretty much every day.
 But this is the Super Bowl.”

-Although Stratcom’s headquarters is the nerve center for Global Thunder 23, not a lot of activity is visible at Offutt.
+Although Stratcom’s headquarters was the nerve center for Global Thunder 23, not a lot of activity was visible at Offutt.

-“(People around Omaha) should not see anything different,” said J.B.
-Miller, who as StratCom’s J7 director of joint training, exercises and assessments plays a lead role in running the drill.
+“The real world environment impacts how we view the training but does not impact what training is planned,” Jeffery B. “J.B.”
+Miller, U.S. Strategic Command’s director of joint exercises, training, and assessments, said in a news release.
+“Global Thunder 2023 was a very complex exercise that allowed us to test 11 focus areas for us and our component commands.”

-That’s because few of the operational military units use the airfield — although the Offutt-based E-4B Nightwatch airborne command post jets are participating.
-Navy E-6B jets, which can send messages to Trident submarines as well as duplicate Stratcom’s command-and-control suite (the “Looking Glass” mission), have also touched down at Offutt since Global Thunder began April 11.
+That’s because few of the operational military units use the airfield — although the Offutt-based E-4B Nightwatch airborne command post jets participated.
+Navy E-6B jets, which can send messages to Trident submarines as well as duplicate Stratcom’s command-and-control suite (the “Looking Glass” mission), also touched down at Offutt since Global Thunder began April 11.

 “We watch what’s going on in the world,” he said, “but it’s not tied to real-world events.”